iqrasafdarr/MedVisionAI/README.md

 ---

-## 4. Confidence is not calibrated uncertainty
+## 4. Confidence Is Not Calibrated Uncertainty

 Softmax probability does not automatically represent calibrated uncertainty.